ObsidianToAnki/Obsidian_to_Anki/README.md

 So, a space between the colon and the first tag, and a space between tags.

+*v1.1 Feature*:

+v1.1 now allows you to specify 'global tags' for a file - these tags will be added to every note in the file.

+To do this:
+Anywhere within the file, format the global tags as follows:
+> GLOBAL TAGS
+> {Tag_list}

+So, for example:
+> GLOBAL TAGS
+> Maths School Physics

+Like with tag-line formatting, you need a space between tags - however, do not include the "Tags: " prefix.

 ### Field formatting

 Apart from the first field, each field must have a prefix to indicate to the program when to move on to the next field.
 For example: